-CTRL-B CM>RS If the system does not respond, press the reset button, key switch, or on/off switch as appropriate for your system.
+If the system does not respond, press the reset button, key switch, or on/off switch as appropriate for your system.

-- 5. Boot the system from the primary boot path. - 1.
-Boot messages can vary, depending on the system model. - Enter Y to the Interact with IPL? prompt, if it appears on your screen.
+- 1. Boot messages can vary, depending on the system model. - 2.
+Enter Y to the Interact with IPL? prompt, if it appears on your screen.